USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 to the world as a part of Open Campus.
 However, ARL is not a private entity and MUST obey numerous laws and regulations when releasing any material to the public.
-These protocols are intended to protect sensitive material from inadvertent release, protect the Intellectual Property (IP) rights of ARL, and prevent ARL from accidentally trespassing on the rights of others.
+These protocols are intended to protect sensitive material from inadvertent release, prevent ARL from accidentally trespassing on the rights of others, and protect the Intellectual Property (IP) rights of ARL.

-### <a name="25060DEEC17C11E6B53F003EE1B763F8"></a>Issues Related to Releasing Source Code
+## <a name="25060DEEC17C11E6B53F003EE1B763F8"></a>Issues Related to Releasing Source Code

 The ARL faces a number of issues when defining a software release process.
 Legal and regulatory issues are fully outlined in [Legal Analysis - Software Protection & Release Mechanisms](#D18EB61EC23E11E692E5003EE1B763F8), while other issues are summarized here.

-#### <a name="267B9930C17C11E6AAEE003EE1B763F8"></a>OPSEC and Security
+### <a name="267B9930C17C11E6AAEE003EE1B763F8"></a>OPSEC and Security

 As an organization within the Department of Defense (DOD), ARL MUST be able to properly evaluate information that is proposed for publication to ensure no sensitive information is accidentally released.
 This includes software.
 Since it is possible to accidentally violate various laws with even a seemingly trivial change<sup>[1](#Footnote_1)</sup>, it is critical that all changes be reviewed by a competent Operational Security (OPSEC) officer before release.